 Not for a minute.
 But they are absolutely delicious in their own right.

-I saw the recipe in the June issue of Cooking Light and immediately knew I had to make them.
+I saw the recipe in a past issue of Cooking Light and immediately knew I had to make them.
 I learned awhile ago that black beans are amazingly versatile.
 They can substitute for flour in the Black Bean Coconut Brownies or for ground beef in these burgers.
 And I love the extra boost of fiber they add to a recipe.